 - 1. Lower the saw head all the way down and blow off sawdust from around the upper ballscrew bellows. - 2.
 Raise the saw head all the way up and blow off sawdust from around the lower ballscrew bellows.
 Remove the top hose clamp from the lower bellows to access the ballscrew. - 3.
 Inspect the condition of the ballscrew lubricant.
 If the lubricant appears to have dispersed or is dry or crusted, reduce the maintenance interval.
 Remove any old grease and/or particle buildup from the screw. - 4.
 Apply 10cc of lubricant directly to the ballscrew threads.
-Start just below the ballscrew nut and lubricate the threads down as far as the lower bellows will allow. - 5.
-Remove the bottom hose clamp from the lower bellows.
+Start just below the ballscrew nut and lubricate the threads down as far as the lower bellows will allow.

+- 5. Remove the bottom hose clamp from the lower bellows.
 Lift the bellows up and continue applying lubricant to the ballscrew threads down to the thrust bearing housing. - 6.
 Remove the screw plugging the hole in the thrust bearing mount.
 Apply 5cc of lubricant through the hole to lubricate the thrust bearing.
-Replace the plug screw.

-7. Reattach the lower ballscrew bellows and secure with the hose clamps.
-Raise and lower the saw head to work the grease along the entire length of the ballscrew.

-Check the up/down gearbox oil level.
-Add a synthetic gear oil such as Mobil SHC 634 as needed.

-Drain and refill the gearbox with 12 - 15 ounces of oil after the first 100 hours of sawmill operation.
+Replace the plug screw. - 7.
+Reattach the lower ballscrew bellows and secure with the hose clamps.
+Raise and lower the saw head to work the grease along the entire length of the ballscrew. - Check the up/down gearbox oil level.
+Add a synthetic gear oil such as Mobil SHC 634 as needed. - Drain and refill the gearbox with 8 11 ounces (Rev. A1.00 A2.01) or 12 15 ounces (Rev. A3.00+) of oil after the first 100 hours of sawmill operation.
 Repeat every 5000 hours or once a year, whichever comes first.